helix-foundation/currency/contracts/currency/README.md

 ##### Security Notes
  - This is not the same as the user's balance at the time.
 This is used purely for looking at snapshotted voting power of accounts to account for the delegation decisions of the `account` address.
  - the division is done via deterministic integer division with truncation
+ - still reverts for current and future blocks as with `getPastVotes` in `VoteCheckpoints.sol`

 ### ECO